 This course allows you to specialise in age phases 3-7 or 5-11, qualifying you to teach in primary schools and early years settings and gives you the opportunity to work in a Special Educational Needs School.

-As the top university in the West Midlands to provide education training, you will have access to local schools where you can carry out placements and develop your practical experience right from the start of the course.
+You will have access to local schools where you can carry out placements and develop your practical experience right from the start of the course.
 We believe that getting our students working in schools with experienced teachers and children is key to developing committed, creative and confident teachers who will have existing relationships to benefit from when seeking employment after graduation.

 Our course is underpinned by a commitment to the well-being and achievement of all of our students in a supportive and nurturing environment.
 The learning is led by highly experienced tutors who facilitate a wide range of practical experience and taught sessions to engage you in reflective and critical evaluation of research, policy and practice.
 You will be well supported during the course in your journey to becoming an outstanding teacher.

 From September 2018 our School of Education will be taught at our new state-of-the-art campus, City South which is undergoing a £41 million investment.
 Our brand new learning facilities at the City South campus are specifically designed to develop your knowledge and skills in primary teaching.

 “My favourite thing about this course is the support you receive from the tutors, they really make an effort to get to know you and provide around the clock support to help you at all times.
 Also, placements are so rewarding - you really come to love the children and they truly see you as a teacher.”
 Georgia Midgley